NikolaSander/vid-anniversary/readme.md

-## Presentation Slides for the first plenary at ICPG 2015
+## Presentation Slides for the Wittgenstein Centre Celebrations, September 2015

 ### created using reveal.js and d3.js